Asset Protection from Nursing Home Costs in Florida

 If one spouse needs nursing home care and the other does not, Florida follows federal community spouse protection rules.
 The community spouse (the one staying home) is allowed to keep:

-- A portion of the couple's combined assets, called the Community Spouse Resource Allowance — up to about $154,000 in 2024
+- A portion of the couple's combined assets, called the Community Spouse Resource Allowance, up to the current federal/state limit

 - Their own income